 2016 Recommendation Status

 Change in Statute

 Adopted by the 85th Legislature in H.B.
 2561 Prescription monitoring program physician and physician assistant requirements - Beginning September 1, 2019, require physicians and physician assistants to search the Prescription Monitoring Program and review a patient's prescription history before prescribing opioids, benzodiazepines, barbiturates, or carisoprodol.
 A physician who does not check the program before prescribing these drugs would be subject to disciplinary action by the Medical Board.
-A physician assistant who does not check the program before prescribing these drugs would be subject to disciplinary action by the Texas Physician Assistant Board. need to comport with joint interim taskforce
+A physician assistant who does not check the program before prescribing these drugs would be subject to disciplinary action by the Texas Physician Assistant Board.
+Ongoing .
+Just as with Recommendation 2.8, the Medical Board continues to work with the Texas State Board of Pharmacy and the Perscription Monitoring Program interagency taskforce.
+Corresponding rule changes will need to comport with joint interim taskforce recommendations, which are due January 2019, along with any additional statutory changes in 2019.
+The Medical Board's new Perscription Monitoring Program fees became effective on November 26, 2017 along with corresponding rules to address the fee increases.